ricemini/ubro-apps-workspace/docs/scaffolding-schematic-development-strategy-reference.md

 ### Overview

-Successfully implemented a comprehensive Angular Material 3 theme system for `vendemas-caja-web` with semantic design tokens, full accessibility compliance (WCAG AA/AAA), and seamless Tailwind CSS integration.
+Successfully implemented a comprehensive Angular Material 3 theme system for `vendemas-caja-mobile` with semantic design tokens, full accessibility compliance (WCAG AA/AAA), and seamless Tailwind CSS integration.
 This system provides a production-ready foundation for consistent theming across all Angular applications in the monorepo.

 ### Key Features Implemented